KIDMO—Kidney prediction model

 In the statistical model, the primary outcome was time to graft loss, defined as the interval from the date of transplantation to the occurrence of irreversible graft failure, indicated by a return to dialysis or retransplantation.
 Patient death was treated as a competing risk.

-The model is based on data from over 2,000 kidney transplant recipients transplanted between 2008 and 2021 from a national multicenter cohort—the Swiss Transplant Cohort Study (STCS).
+The model is based on data from over 2,000 kidney transplant recipients who underwent transplantation between 2008 and 2021, as part of a national multicenter cohort—the Swiss Transplant Cohort Study (STCS).
 Donor clinical information was obtained from the Swiss Organ Allocation System (SOAS).

 More details about the KIDMO study can be found in the published study protocol.